antonyfuentes/testing-playground/README.md

-# dummy_wordpress
+# Testing Playground
-This is a dummy wordpress site that is pre-populated with specific plugins, settings and data.
-To be used as a playground in automation courses.
+This is a real-world app built with wordpress.
+This is pre-populated with specific plugins, settings and data.
+This is a good option for anyone who wants to develop its software testing skills.

 ## Setup steps
 - `git clone` the repository and `cd` into project root directory